 10.1 To the extent permitted by applicable law, each Party (the "Indemnifying Party") shall indemnify, defend, and hold harmless the other Party and any and all of such Party's affiliates, and each of their officers, directors, owners, managers, members, employees, agents, successors, and assigns (collectively, the "Indemnified Parties"), from and against: (a) any and all damage to an Indemnified Party resulting from any negligent act or omission, misrepresentation, breach of warranty or non-fulfillment of any agreement by the Indemnifying Party; (b) any and all actions, suits, proceedings, causes of action, demands, assessments, and judgments, and reasonable costs and legal and other expenses incident to, the preceding subsection (a) This Section shall survive expiration or earlier termination of this Agreement.

-10.2 Where any of the Indemnified Parties intends to seek indemnification pursuant to the terms of this Section, such Indemnified Party (or Indemnified Parties, as applicable) shall promptly notify the Indemnifying Party as to: (a) the nature of the claim asserted, and (b) the commencement of any suit or proceeding brought to enforce such claim.
-Upon acknowledging the right to indemnify, the Indemnifying Party shall be entitled to assume the defense of any such suit or proceeding and the Indemnified Party (or Indemnified Parties, as applicable) being indemnified shall cooperate and shall be entitled to consult with respect to such defense.
-If the Indemnifying Party elects to assume any such defense, the Indemnified Party (or Indemnified Party (or Indemnified Party elects to assume any such defense, the Indemnified Party (or Indemnified Party (or Indemnified Party elects) in connection with such defense.
-10.3 By execution and performance of this Agreement, Metro Transit does not intend to, nor shall it be deemed to have waived or relinquished any immunity or defense on behalf of Metro Transit, and Metro Transit's board members, officers, directors, servants, employees, agents, successors or assigns.
-11. NON-INTERFERENCE.
+- 10.2 Where any of the Indemnified Parties intends to seek indemnification pursuant to the terms of this Section, such Indemnified Party (or Indemnified Parties, as applicable) shall promptly notify the Indemnifying Party as to: (a) the nature of the claim asserted, and (b) the commencement of any suit or proceeding brought to enforce such claim.
+Upon acknowledging the right to indemnity, the Indemnifying Party shall be entitled to assume the defense of any such suit or proceeding and the Indemnified Party (or Indemnified Parties, as applicable) being indemnified shall cooperate and shall be entitled to consult with respect to such defense.
+If the Indemnifying Party elects to assume any such defense, the Indemnified Party (or Indemnified P - 10.3 By execution and performance of this Agreement, Metro Transit does not intend to, nor shall it be deemed to have waived or relinquished any immunity or defense on behalf of Metro Transit, and Metro Transit's board members, officers, directors, servants, employees, agents, successors or assigns. - 11.
+NON-INTERFERENCE.
 During the term of this Agreement, neither Party may take any steps to actively interfere with a contractual or other business relationship of the other Party.

 12. INSURANCE.